scottish-government-design-system/designsystem.gov.scot/components/radio-buttons/index.md

 ## Accessibility

 We use a custom style for radio buttons so that they're larger and easier to use than the standard radio buttons defined by the user's browser.
 We also use a custom style to make their focussed and selected states clearer.

+## Website analytics

+Radio buttons can be tracked through the original page path, a data attribute showing the question type, and value selected, for example <code>data-form="radio-feedback-yes"</code>